 Why have a massage?

-People come for a massage for a number of reasons.
-We believe that an effective and healing massage comes from listening to the clients’ issues, identifying their particular areas of focus and working to the depth required.
+We believe that an effective and healing massage comes from actively listening to the clients’ needs, identifying their particular area of focus and working responsively.

-Massage therapy dates back thousands of years to ancient cultures that believed in its medical benefits: aiding recovery from injuries, relieving pain, reducing stress and producing a deep relaxation.
+Massage therapy dates back thousands of years and its medical benefits are increasingly recognised: aiding injury recovery, relieving pain, reducing stress and producing a deep relaxation.

-Remedial/therapeutic massage uses mostly gentle flowing strokes, with the focus of cultivating a calming and refreshing stress reducing experience.
+Remedial/therapeutic massage uses mostly gentle flowing strokes, with the focus of cultivating a calm, refreshed and stress reduced state.

-Deep tissue massage is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue.
-It is especially helpful for chronic aches and pains and contracted areas such as stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.
+Deep tissue massage is a type of massage therapy that focuses on realigning deeper layers of muscles and connective tissue: helpful for chronic aches and pains.
+Commonly used for issues like stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.

-Sports massage is more geared towards participants in sports.
-It is used to help prevent injuries, to prepare the body for athletic activity and maintain it in optimal condition, and to help athletes recover from workouts and injuries.
-The therapist has a broader, more specified medical knowledge and application.
-People often come for a pre or post event massage.
+Sports massage is geared towards participants of sport and the therapist has a broader, more specified medical knowledge.
+It is used to help prevent injuries, prepare the body for athletic activity and to help athletes recover from workouts and injuries.